MSClark/my-sick-fits/notes/springNotes.md

 ### Side notes
 `required="required"` HTML5 attribute to make a form field required
 - can either configure spring through xml, java via annotations or both
+- can use TCP monitor plugin to see requests in intelliJ

 ## Serverside validation and comamnd beans/form backing beans
 allows for binding of object/bean to a form for validation so you dont have to have a bunch of request params to pass through, just a single object